Learn about the Best Bamboo for a Hedge and how to maintain it for a beautiful and thriving garden that will attract attention!

 Maintaining a Bamboo Hedge

-The most important feature of building a bamboo hedge is spacing.
-It requires at least 3-4 feet of space between the plants.
-You can plant bamboo during any time of the year, though, spring and fall are the best seasons.
+The key to establishing a healthy bamboo hedge lies in proper spacing.
+Allow at least 3-4 feet of room between each plant.
+Planting can be done at any time of the year, but for optimal results, consider spring and fall as the best seasons.

 Pruning and Care

-Maintain the size and shape of your bamboo hedge by regular trimming.
-Prune the clumping bamboo in fall or spring.
-Cut off all the droopy and wilted canes; you can find them in the center of the clump.
-Pruning from this area will assist in the growth of new foliage.
+Take care of the size and shape of your bamboo hedge through regular trimming.
+For a clumping bamboo privacy hedge, prune during fall or spring.
+Identify and cut off any droopy or wilted canes found at the center of the clump.